This is a club page for Alapaha Blue Blood Bulldog owners to be able to learn about, and earn health titles and show titles.

 The Alapaha Blue Blood Bulldog is a bulldog type breed that was developed in the southern part of the United States as a catch dog.
 Catch dogs were used to stop unruly livestock and other animals from running rampant on the farm when the owner didn't want them to.
 Nowadays, though, the Alapaha Blue Blood Bulldog is mostly kept as a family pet.

-While the first documented evidence of the Alapaha Blue Blood Bulldog appeared appeared as recently as 1979, it is likely that they have been living and working in the United States for approximately 150 to 250 years.
-They are one of many breeds descended from the English Bulldogs who came over with English settlers hundreds of years ago.
+While the first documented evidence of the Alapaha Blue Blood Bulldog appeared as recently as 1979, it is likely that they have been living and working in the United States for approximately 150 to 250 years.
+They are one of many breeds descended from the first Old English Bulldogs (not the modern day Olde which was added later by Cattle Rustler Kennel's , CRK) who came over with English settlers hundreds of years ago.
 Alapaha Blue Blood Bulldogs are named for the Alapaha river in Georgia.

 Alapaha Blue Blood Bulldogs are intelligent, outgoing, and self-assured dogs.
 They have a tendency to be territorial and make excellent watch dogs.
 They are extremely friendly and loving with their families and make excellent companions for the children within the family.
 Alapaha Blue Blood Bulldogs thrive when given a job to do.
 Their size and energy needs do not make them a good choice for apartment dwellers, and Alapaha Blue Blood Bulldogs are much happier in a suburban or rural setting.
 They need a great deal of physical activity in order to make good pets, and if left alone and not sufficiently exercised can become destructive ( and these large and strong dogs can do a lot of damage to a couch if they are bored).